 Yes, this moment can be intense.

 What exactly causes this sensation?
-Well, it’s basically the extreme stretch of the perineal region, that tender area between the vagina and rectum, that is often described as a burning, ripping, tearing sensation.
+Well, it’s the extreme stretch of the perineal region, that tender area between the vagina and rectum, often described as a burning, ripping, tearing sensation.

 It’s actually the same sensation you feel when stretching the super tight hamstring muscles at the back of the thigh, but it isn’t nearly as frightening since that sensation is spread out over a much larger area.
 Given the tiny area of the perineum and the fact that it is loaded with nerve endings, means a stretch there can be much more intense.

 But it can also be your baby’s gift to you.
 How so?

 Well, the baby’s head often rests on this tender region during crowning, allowing your perineal muscles to slowly stretch around your baby’s head, unfolding like the petals of a rose.
 In fact, a thoughtful birth worker will often ask you to try NOT to push for a contraction or two during this time to allow your body and baby to work together.
 If you can breathe through this intensity and relax into the sensation of stretching, you may be able to protect this area from unnecessary damage.

 I’m a big fan of perineal massage for several reasons in the final weeks of pregnancy.
 A muscle deserves the chance to be stretched before the big “event.”
 I wouldn’t dream of stretching my hamstrings for the very first time at mile 22 of the marathon.
 I would expose them to a stretch and train them to be flexible in the weeks leading up to the big day.